I3lackmist/DD2TwitchIntegration/README.md

 A Darkest Dungeon 2 chat engagement website.
 This application may have 3 layers of integration.

 ## Layer I - Team composition through chat
 To start using the application, it needs a way to access the Twitch chat of a streamer.
-There are a couple proposed ways of achieving this -
+There are a couple proposed ways of achieving this:
 1. The streamer provides the link to their stream, and the application starts observing the chat;
 2. The streamer can log into the application using their Twitch account.